whatihavedone/lrc_fetcher/README.md

  - if you execute the script from the `song.flac` level it will fetch the lyrics only for that album

 ## Debugging
-Sometimes the URl built from the data in the audio file does not match the actual url used to host the lyrics, in this case you will probablly observe a `404` error associated with the url in the terminal output and this should allow debbuging any issue.
+Sometimes the URl built from the data in the audio file does not match the actual url used to host the lyrics, in this case you will probablly observe a `404` error associated with the url in the terminal output, it should be possible to debbug most of the issues with this info.